-Our financial covenants and guarantees for outstanding borrowings related to our repurchase agreements, term financing facility, asset specific financing and senior secured term loan facilities generally require the Company to maintain compliance with the following most restrictive covenants across the agreements:
+Our financial covenants and guarantees for outstanding borrowings related to our repurchase and asset-specific financing facilities generally require the Company to maintain compliance with the following most restrictive covenants across the agreements:

-Financial Covenant Description Value as of March 31, 2022 Cash Liquidity Unrestricted cash liquidity of no less than the greater of \$30.0 million and 5.0% of recourse indebtedness Unrestricted cash of \$148.2 million, while 5.0% of recourse indebtedness was \$29.6 million Tangible Net Worth Tangible net worth greater than the sum of (i) 75.0% of tangible net worth as of June 28, 2017, and (ii) 75.0% of net cash proceeds of equity issuances after June 28, 2017, which calculates to \$931.7 million.
-Leverage Ratios Target asset leverage ratio cannot exceed 77.5% and total leverage ratio cannot exceed 80.0%.
-Target asset leverage ratio of 64.7%; Total leverage ratio of $72.4\%$ Interest Coverage Interest coverage ratio of no less than 1.5:1.0 Interest coverage of 1.9:1.0
+Financial Covenant Description Value as of June 30, 2022 Cash Liquidity Unrestricted cash liquidity of no less than the greater and 5.0% of recourse indebtedness, which was \$32.2 mil Tangible Net Worth Tangible net worth greater than the sum of (i) 75.0% worth as of June 28, 2017, and (ii) 75.0% of net cash pr issuances after June 28, 2017, which calculates to \$931.7 oceeds of equity Leverage Ratios Target asset leverage ratio cannot exceed 77.5% and tot cannot exceed 80.0%. al leverage ratio Target asset leverage ratio of 68.9%; Total leverage ratio of 73.6% Interest Coverage Interest coverage ratio of no less than 1.5:1.0 Interest coverage of 1.8:1.0

-We were in compliance with all financial covenants as of March 31, 2022.
+We were in compliance with all financial covenants as of June 30, 2022.